ray-project/ray/doc/source/fault-tolerance.rst

 ------

-If an actor process crashes unexpectedly, Ray will attempt to reconstruct the actor process up to a maximum number of times.
-This value can be specified with the ``max_reconstructions`` keyword, which by default is ``0``.
-If the maximum number of reconstructions has been used up, then subsequent actor methods will raise exceptions.
+If an actor process crashes unexpectedly, Ray will attempt to reconstruct the actor process.
+The desired functionality can be specified with the ``max_reconstructions`` keyword, which by default is ``0``.
+A ``max_reconstructions`` set to -1 indicates to retry indefinitely on failure.
+After the specified number of reconstructions, subsequent actor methods will raise exceptions.

 When an actor is reconstructed, its state will be recreated by rerunning its